BCDA-APS/apstools/docs/source/examples/_ad__pilatus.rst

 *unstage*   restore the previous device settings (as saved in the stage step)
 ==========  ==================

-We won't use the *read* step in this example:
+We won't use the *read* step in this example (but Python steps to read the image are shown below in the :ref:`ad_pilatus.read_image` section):

 * The EPICS IOC saves the image to a file
 * Area detector images, unlike most other data we might handle for data